A woman confidently holds a syringe in her hand

 Understanding how alcohol is metabolized by our body is crucial for making informed decisions about alcohol consumption.
 By cutting back and drinking mindfully, we give our body enough time to effectively metabolize alcohol.

-A Balanced Approach to Improved Insulin Response
+A Balanced Approach to Increasing Insulin Sensitivity

 1. Drink Mindfully